wrenchpilot/docker-iventoy/README.md

 This is a docker container packaging up the iVentoy tool [https://iventoy.com](https://iventoy.com)

-The image is based on Debian 12 Bookworm slim version and uses supervisor to launch the process.
+The image is based on Debian 13 Trixie slim version and uses supervisor to launch the process.

 Note: The way iVentoy has been developed is really weird, there's no daemon or flags (I can find), so just ignore supervisor warnings for now.